“Mentoring is not an extra curricular activity, it is vital for cultivating an enriching, inclusive community.” Diana Olin.

 - foster supportive behaviours within organisations so that mentoring becomes a part of workplace professional and personal development.

 We believe that effectively delivering these three objectives will contribute to improved waterway management in Victoria.
+The video below shares more on why investing in people and building their resilience is just as important as the waterways they care about.

 The nature of the mentor/mentee partnership and the work they do will vary, however, each partnerships centres around a specific project of the mentee.
 This ensures the program has tangible outcomes for Victorian river health projects.
 In addition, professional development activities which improve the mentee’s capacity to ultimately deliver river health outcomes are encouraged.